Albanian Declaration of Independence

-The Albanian Declaration of Independence (Albanian: Deklarata e Pavarësisë) was the declaration of independence of Albania from the Ottoman Empire.
+The Albanian Declaration of Independence (Deklarata e Pavarësisë) was the declaration of independence of Albania from the Ottoman Empire.
 Independent Albania was proclaimed in Vlorë on 28 November 1912.
-Six days later the Assembly of Vlorë formed the first Government of Albania which was led by Ismail Qemali and the Council of Elders (Pleqnia).
+Six days later the Assembly of Vlorë formed the Provisional Government of Albania which was led by Ismail Qemali and the Council of Elders (Pleqnia).

 The success of the Albanian Revolt of 1912 sent a strong signal to the neighboring countries that the Ottoman Empire was weak.
 The Kingdom of Serbia opposed the plan for an Albanian Vilayet, preferring a partition of the European territory of the Ottoman Empire among the four Balkan allies.
 Balkan allies planned the partition of the European territory of the Ottoman Empire among them and in the meantime the territory conquered during First Balkan War was agreed to have status of the Condominium.
 That was the reason for Qemali to organize an All-Albanian Congress in Vlorë.